XuZikang/Awesome-MedIA-Fairness/README.md

 ## Algorithms
 ![Algorithms](https://github.com/XuZikang/Awesome-MedIA-Fairness/blob/main/algorithm.png)
+ -->
 ---
-If your paper is not included in the lists, please feel free to pull requests or contact me at zikangxu@mail.ustc.edu.cn
+If your paper is not included in the lists, please feel free to pull requests or contact me